openvinotoolkit/openvino_contrib/README.md

 ## Contributing guidelines

+We welcome community contributions to the `openvino_contrib` repository.
+If you have an idea how to improve the modules, please share it with us.
-All guidelines for contributing to the OpenVINO repositories can be found at [How to contribute guideline](https://github.com/openvinotoolkit/openvino/wiki/Contribute).
+All guidelines for contributing to the repository can be found [here](CONTRIBUTING.md).